 The pupils of Taarana put on a magnificent variety show at their concert recently and had the audience in awe.
-The fifty three children, aged between three and fifteen years, displayed courage and confidence to take to the stage and showcased their skills during a ninety-minute performance that included several dance numbers, singing and group presentations.
+The 53 children, aged between three and fifteen years, displayed courage and confidence to take to the stage and showcased their skills during a ninety-minute performance that included several dance numbers, singing and group presentations.

 Themed “Rainbow Connection,” the children proved their talents with a heart-warming performance that drew much applause and admiration from the three hundred crowd gathered at the National Museum Auditorium.